-Work on flight safety in Avinor is continuous and integrated into daily operations.
+Flight safety work in Avinor is continuous and integrated into our daily operations.
 Reporting on safety performance and safety management performance facilitates appropriate decision-making and continuous improvement of safety procedures.
 Management information from various sources/methods is used for monitoring and reporting, both reactively and from a risk-based perspective.